 \subsection{Robust Graph Construction}

-We also study the robust graph construction (RGC) domain from \citet{darvariuGoaldirectedGraphConstruction2021}, in which edges must be added to a graph to improve the robustness against disconnection under node removal.
+We also study the robust graph construction (RGC) domain from \citet{darvariuGoaldirectedGraphConstruction2021}, in which edges are added to a graph to improve the robustness against disconnection under node removal.
 In this problem there is no clear expert, and the objective function itself is expensive to calculate, meaning that a neural approach is highly appropriate.
 Problems of this nature are common in many practical contexts, yet have not previously been approached in the NAR literature.

-We use data from \citet{darvariuGoaldirectedGraphConstruction2021} to evaluate the performance of GNARL in contrast to their specifically designed graph RL model, RNet-DQN.
+We use data from \citet{darvariuGoaldirectedGraphConstruction2021} to evaluate the performance of GNARL in contrast to their purpose-built graph RL model, RNet-DQN.
 We design state features and the transition function similarly to RNet-DQN, but in a way which aligns with the GNARL framework.
-All models are trained on a set of Erd\H{o}s-Renyi (ER) or BA graphs with $|\Nodes|=20$, with the removal strategy being either random or targeted as per \citet{darvariuGoaldirectedGraphConstruction2021}.
-As there is no expert algorithm for this problem, we train using PPO directly for $10^7$ steps.
-We also investigate the effect of warm-starting training using BC.
-We consider a weak expert (WE) policy which greedily selects the next edge which maximises the reward function, and fine-tune using PPO (WE+PPO).
+All models are trained on a set of Erd\H{o}s-Renyi (ER) or BA graphs with $|\Nodes|=20$, with the removal strategy being either random or targeted as per \citeauthor{darvariuGoaldirectedGraphConstruction2021} As there is no expert algorithm for this problem, we train using PPO directly for $10^7$ steps.
+We also investigate the effect of warm-starting training using BC: we consider a weak expert (WE) policy which greedily selects the next edge, and fine-tune using PPO (WE+PPO).

 Results in \Cref{fig:results:robust-construction} demonstrate the performance of each method on different OOD graph sizes.
-The GNARL approaches are competitive with RNet-DQN, which is to be expected due to the similarities in architecture.
-Interestingly, for BA graphs under the targeted removal strategy, GNARL trained with PPO improves on the generalisation ability of RNet-DQN.
-The policy trained only on the weak expert performed very poorly on this class of graphs, though training curves suggest that more training epochs may have mitigated this phenomenon.
+The GNARL approaches are competitive with RNet-DQN, which is expected due to the similarities in architecture.
+Interestingly, for BA graphs under the targeted removal strategy, GNARL trained with PPO improves on the generalisation ability of RNet-DQN, while the policy trained only on the weak expert performs very poorly on this class of graphs.
 While a traditional NAR approach is not applicable in this scenario due to the absence of an expert algorithm, GNARL allows us to solve this problem using a specification very similar to those used in NAR.